-Here we will explore how relevant life plans work, the tax benefits and who qualifies.
+Here we will explore how relevant life plans work, whether it is an allowable business expense and who qualifies.

 What is Relevant Life Insurance?

 Introduced in 2008, relevant life insurance is a tax-efficient product that allows businesses to arrange life insurance policies for their employees.
+It is a type of term life insurance meaning it covers the insured person for a set number of years that pays out if they die within the term.
 Relevant life insurance covers the employee's life and in the event that they die during the term, the policy pays out through a discretionary trust to the beneficiaries of the person insured.

 The business pays for the life insurance but does not and cannot receive the benefits from the policy if a claim is made.
-The cost of the policy is considered a business expense and can be treated as such.
+The cost of the policy is considered a business expense and can be tax-deductible.
 From the point of view of the employee, the cost of the policy does not constitute a P11D benefit-in-kind.

 Relevant Life Insurance key points: